The 2019 Guide to How Free Online Bootcamps Work

 Bootcamp Mania: How an Oversaturated Coding Bootcamp Market Shifted the Need to Human-Centric Roles

 There are now over 95 in-person bootcamp providers and 13 online bootcamp providers.
 Due to this wealth of training opportunity for technical bootcamps, the talent shortage has been largely remedied for coding and engineering positions but has led companies to identify other skills gaps in human-centered roles like sales and customer success.

 This has created a new need in the industry: top talent for customer-facing roles.
-For instance, in the sales industry there are currently over 17,526 Business Development jobs in California alone!
+For instance, in the sales industry there are currently over 17,526 Sales Development jobs in California alone!
 This demand has created heightened competition for top talent, particularly since until a few years ago, there were no training programs for people-driven roles.
-Because of this high demand and shortage of talent, companies are now placing a premium on customer-centric roles: the average starting bonus for an entry-level BDR job is $20,000, while experienced Business Development Managers make $148,000 in base salary.
+Because of this high demand and shortage of talent, companies are now placing a premium on customer-centric roles: the average starting bonus for an entry-level SDR job is $20,000, while experienced Sales Development Managers make $148,000 in base salary.